Lucas-C/pre-commit-hooks/README.md

 A few useful git hooks to integrate with [pre-commit](http://pre-commit.com).

+⚠️ ⚠️ **This hook, since v1.5.2, requires `pre-commit` 3.2.0 or superior.**
+If you get an error like `Expected one of ... but got: 'pre-commit'`, check this issue: [#83](https://github.com/Lucas-C/pre-commit-hooks/issues/83)

-**The last version of this hook to support Python 2.7 & 3.6 is v1.1.15**
+⚠️ **The last version of this hook to support Python 2.7 & 3.6 is v1.1.15**

 <!-- mdformat-toc start --slug=github --no-anchors --maxlevel=4 --minlevel=1 -->